 Housing costs in Tracy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities, Tracy isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Tracy are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tracy is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tracy is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tracy who work in sales jobs (13.32%), office and administrative support (13.27%), and management occupations (10.48%).
+There are especially a lot of people living in Tracy who work in office and administrative support (12.66%), sales jobs (12.27%), and management occupations (8.20%).

 Also of interest is that Tracy has more people living here who work in computers and math than 95% of the places in the US.

 Tracy is an extremely ethnically-diverse city.
 The people who call Tracy home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Tracy, accounting for 39.61% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tracy residents report their race to be White, followed by Asian.
-Tracy also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 39.01% of the city’s residents.
-Important ancestries of people in Tracy include Irish, Italian, English, and Portuguese.
+Important ancestries of people in Tracy include German, Irish, Italian, English, and Portuguese.

 The most common language spoken in Tracy is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Langs. of India.